aturner-epcc/docs-test2/docs/user-guide/io.md

 For example, to set a stripe size of 4 MiB for the existing directory `res_dir`, along with maximum striping count you would use:

-    [user@archer2]$ lfs setstripe -s 4m -c -1 res_dir/
+    [auser@archer2]$ lfs setstripe -s 4m -c -1 res_dir/

 ### Recommended ARCHER2 I/O settings

+!!! note
+    We will add advice on I/O settings soon.

 ## I/O Profiling

-ARCHER2 has a number of tools available for users to profile and analyse the I/O activity of software applications.

-### CrayPat

-### Darshan
+!!! note
+    We will add advice on I/O profiling soon.